Extremal rays of the embedded subgroup saturation cone: Formula for induction

-As a corollary to the previous section, every extremal ray of $\mathcal{F}_{2,\Q}$ is the image of an extremal ray of $\mathcal{C}(L^{ss}, \wh L^{ss})_\Q$.
-This is because the map $\op{Ind}$ is $\Q$-linear.
 Therefore $\op{Ind}$ can be used to find extremal rays in theory; in practice it would helpful to have a formula, which we give here.
 To be precise, we complete the proof of Theorem \ref{yadhtrib} by showing the map $\op{Ind}$ of the previous section has the formula stated in the introduction.